ibm-cloud-docs/netezza/data_lakehouse/querying_datalakehouse.md

 ## Before you begin
 {: #prereqsdlh1}

 In the examples, the publicly available [*New York taxi trip* record data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) for yellow taxis in January 2021 and 2022 is used.
-To follow this example, make sure that the data is in an accessible S3 bucket.
+To follow this example, make sure that the data is in an accessible S3 bucket and the table was loaded into an Apache Iceberg table in the hive metastore server.

 ## 1. Create a database by using the required `metastoreuri`.
 {: #create_database}